 This evolutionary flexibility has allowed crocodiles to inhabit many ecosystems, from freshwater rivers and lakes to saltwater estuaries and marine environments.

-Today, about 23 recognized crocodile species live in the world.
-These ancient reptiles have evolved and adapted to thrive in their specific environments though most crocodiles live in freshwater ecosystems2.
+Today, about 23 recognized crocodile species in the world belong to the Crocodylidae family.
+However, this order also includes alligators and caimans, leaving 18 crocodile species.
+These ancient reptiles have evolved and adapted to thrive in their specific environments, though most crocodiles live in freshwater ecosystems.

 For example, the American crocodile lives in the freshwater and saltwater environments of North, Central, and South America.
 On the other hand, the Nile crocodiles are the most common species in Africa.
 They rule over the riverbanks, lakes, and swamps across the continent.